The Shaggy D.A.: Plot

 Returning to the town of Medfield from a vacation, a family discovers that they have been robbed.
 The father, successful attorney Wilby Daniels, blames district attorney John Slade, who is reputed to have connections with organized crime, particularly with warehouse owner Edward Roshak.
 After being robbed a second time that night (along with their neighbor), Wilby vows to run for district attorney to make his town safe again.

 Meanwhile, the two thugs who robbed the Daniels', Freddie and Dip, observe the Borgia ring at a museum and assume that it might be valuable, so they steal it.
 The ring, however, can only be pawned off to ice cream salesman Tim, who owns Elwood, an Old English Sheepdog.
 Tim plans to give the ring to his girlfriend, pastry assistant Katrinka.
 Unbeknownst to them, if the inscription on the ring (Note: "In canis corpore transmuto".
-Translated as "I transmute into the body of a dog".) is spoken aloud Wilby will turn into a shaggy dog.
+This is meant to be translated as "I transmute into the body of a dog", though the Latin is slightly ungrammatical here; "in" for "into" should have been followed by an accusative "corpus" rather than an ablative, which makes the translation "In the body of a dog I transmute.") is spoken aloud Wilby will turn into a shaggy dog.

 Before Wilby's live television debut, Tim discovers the inscription on the ring and reads it aloud, causing Elwood to disappear - only to reappear as he takes over Wilby's body.
 Wilby's son Brian notices that shaggy hair is growing all over Wilby, who starts turning into Elwood.
 Wilby rushes from the house and cameras in his dog form and confounds Tim, who cannot understand why Elwood can speak.
 When the spell wears off, Wilby regains his human form.

 Katrinka eventually receives the ring and reads the inscription, just as Wilby is giving a public address at a ladies garden club.
 Realizing that he is transforming again, Wilby creates a riot while trying to escape.
 Tim again finds him in Elwood's form and is convinced that his talking dog could make millions; when Tim wanders off momentarily, Wilby returns to his human form.
 Meanwhile, Raymond, an agent of Slade, wonders why Wilby keeps disappearing.